Structure formation during phase transitions in strongly interacting matter: Phenomenological description of phase transitions and structure formation

 \subsubsection{Fluctuations of the order parameter, case $k_0=0$}

-Taking into account of fluctuations of the order parameter in the vicinity of the critical point of the second-order phase transition results in a non-analyticity of the thermodynamical potentials and in divergences in the critical point of their second derivatives, such as the specific heat and magnetic susceptibility.
+Taking into account fluctuations of the order parameter in the vicinity of the critical point of the second-order phase transition results in a non-analyticity of the thermodynamical potentials and in divergences in the critical point of their second derivatives, such as the specific heat and magnetic susceptibility.
 Therefore Taylor expansion of the thermodynamical potential in $T-T_c$, being employed within the mean-field approximation, fails in the fluctuation region near the critical point, cf. \cite{Ginzburg1976}.

 In classical systems and also at not too small temperatures in quantum systems, quantum fluctuations are suppressed compared to thermal fluctuations.
 Fluctuation theory of phase transitions is a well developed field, cf. \cite{Larkin2005}.
 The width of the fluctuation region near the critical point is estimated from the so called Ginzburg criterion: the probability of the fluctuation $W\sim e^{-\delta F(V_{\rm fl})/T}$ becomes $\sim 1$ for $\delta F(V_{\rm fl})\sim T_{\rm fl}$ where $\delta F(V_{\rm fl})$ is the work necessary to prepare the fluctuation in the minimal volume $V_{\rm fl}\sim l_0^3$ for fluctuation, where $l_0$ is the typical length of the change of the order parameter.
 In case of the phase transition to the state $k_0=0$ one may estimate $l_0\sim 1/|m|$, where $m$ is the coefficient in (\ref{freeenorderpar}), (\ref{freeenorderpar1}).
+As it was mentioned, dealing with the second-order phase transition in the mean field approximation one usually takes $m^2=\alpha_0 (T-T_{c})$ and $\alpha_0, \Lambda$ are positive constants.
+Then the coherence length behaves as $l_0\sim 1/\sqrt{|T-T_{c}|}$ and one easily estimates the value $T_{\rm fl}$.

 Cooper pairing fluctuations are associated with the formation and breaking of excitations of Cooper pairs out of the condensate.
-In case of metallic superconductors the region $|T_c-T_{\rm fl}|$ proves to be very narrow and thereby the mean field approximation works very well.
+In case of clean metallic superconductors the region $|T_c-T_{\rm fl}|$ proves to be very narrow and thereby the mean field approximation works very well.
 In case of the superfluid with a strong interaction between particles, as $^4$He, fluctuations prove to be strong up to $T=0$.
-The width of the energy region near the critical temperature, where fluctuations essentially contribute, is characterized by the Ginzburg number, $Gi= |T_{\rm fl}-T_c| /T_c$.
+The width of the energy region near the critical temperature, where fluctuations essentially contribute, is characterized by the Ginzburg number, $Gi= |T_{\rm fl}-T_c| /T_c$. $Gi$ proves to be tiny for clean conventional superconductors but might be $\sim 1$ for strongly interacting systems.